ErpNetDocs/dev/README.md

 The ERP.net service is a hosted ERP service.
 When you sign up at [erp.net](https://erp.net), you can create a new ERP Instance.

+An ERP Instance is, under the hoods, a database.
+It allows managing multiple related legal entities (companies) in one instance, so, generally, it is not one company.

 Each ERP Instance has a unique name.
 The instance can be accessed at: https://<<instance_name>>.my.erp.net